codatio/sdk-connections/examples/languages/react/README.md

 ## Get started with React

-For full instructions on getting started with React, see our [embedded link documentation](https://docs.codat.io/auth-flow/authorize-embedded-link).
+For full instructions on getting started with React, see our [Connections SDK documentation](https://docs.codat.io/auth-flow/optimize/connection-management).

 1. **Create a component that mounts the SDK** - you can copy and paste the example <a href="./src/components/CodatConnections.tsx" target="_blank">`CodatConnections.tsx`</a> file to an appropriate location in your React or TypeScript app.
 2.  **Conditional steps**